Connect with others who understand.

 What Is Advanced Ovarian Cancer?

-There is more than one way to stage ovarian cancer.
-In one method, your cancer is assigned a Roman numeral between I and IV.
-Stage I (stage 1) ovarian cancer is considered to be early-stage cancer.
-Cancers at this stage are only located in the ovary or fallopian tube.
 Stage IV (stage 4) cancer is the most advanced.
-In this case, cancer cells have spread to other organs, such as the liver, spleen, or lungs.
-When a tumor has spread outside of the ovaries (stage 2, 3, or 4 cancer), it is considered to be advanced-stage cancer.
+In this case, cancer cells have spread to other organs, such as the liver, bone, brain, or lungs.
+When a tumor has spread outside of the ovaries (stages 2-4), it’s considered advanced-stage cancer.

 How Many People Get Advanced Ovarian Cancer?